sagar2525/AI-Earnings-Sentiment-Trading/README.md

-# AI-Earnings-Sentiment-Trading
+AI-Earnings-Sentiment-Trading

 The AI-Powered Earnings Sentiment Trading System is an automated pipeline that monitors NSE/BSE corporate announcements, downloads quarterly results PDFs in real time, extracts key financial metrics using an AI model, performs sentiment analysis, and executes trades automatically based on the results.

-This project is part of an end-to-end AI Trading Automation Suite that integrates Python, n8n workflows, a Google Cloud VM, and broker APIs.
+This project is part of an end-to-end AI Trading Automation Suite integrating Python, n8n workflows, Google Cloud VM, and broker APIs.

 🚀 Key Features
 1. Real-Time NSE/BSE Monitoring

-Continuously checks for new Board Meeting Outcome result PDFs.
+Continuously checks for new Board Meeting Outcome result PDFs

-Detects companies scheduled to release quarterly results.
+Detects companies scheduled to release quarterly results

 2. Automatic PDF Downloading

-Saves PDFs instantly when an announcement is published.
+Saves PDFs instantly when an announcement is published

-Stores structured directories for organized data.
+Stores files in a clean, organized directory structure

 3. AI-Powered PDF Parsing

-Uses a Large Language Model (LLM) to extract:
+Extracts key financial metrics using an LLM-powered parser:

 Revenue (QoQ & YoY)